 In order to run, WPML requires the following:

-- PHP 5.2.4 and above with memory limit of at least 64Mb (see WP memory settings).
+- PHP 5.2.4 and above with memory limit of at least 128Mb (see WP memory settings).
 Keep in mind that the required memory for your site depends on your content, theme and all plugins.

 - MySQL 5.0.5 and above.